Following the science of oxygen to discover solutions for anaemia

-Last year, a trio of scientists, William Kaelin Jr, Gregg Semenza and the Francis Crick Institute’s Sir Peter Ratcliffe, were awarded the Nobel Prize in medicine for their work spanning the last three decades that completely transformed our understanding of one of life’s most adaptive processes – how the body responds to changes in oxygen levels.
+In 2019, a trio of scientists, William Kaelin Jr, Gregg Semenza and the Francis Crick Institute’s Sir Peter Ratcliffe, were awarded the Nobel Prize in medicine for their work spanning the last three decades that completely transformed our understanding of this process.

 Hill, N.R et al. Global Prevalence of Chronic Kidney Disease – A Systematic Review and Meta-Analysis.
 PLoS One.
 2016 Jul 6;11(7):e0158765.

 Hill NR, Fatoba ST, Oke JL, et al. Global prevalence of chronic kidney disease - A systematic review and meta-analysis.
 PLoS One.
 2016;11(7):e0158765.

 Bikbov B, Purcell CA, Levey AS, et al. Global, regional, and national burden of chronic kidney disease, 1990–2017: a systematic analysis for the Global Burden of Disease Study 2017.
 The Lancet.
 2020;395(10225):709-733.